akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

-# AI Product Management Roadmap
+# AI Product Learning and its applications Roadmap

 This roadmap provides a structured path to learn AI products and its applications, including key topics and recommended resources for each stage.